 The Square fee significantly limits the benefits for businesses with small average sales.
 To avoid the fee, be sure to use Square’s self-onboarding option to receive the flat 2.75% rate.

 Otherwise, you can use a different mobile processing solution.
 PayPal Here as a smartphone processing option with no per-transaction fee.
-(PayPal Here is currently priced at 2.7% per swiped transaction with no additional per-transaction fee.
+(PayPal Here currently charges 2.7% per swiped transaction with no additional per-transaction fee.
 I verbally confirmed this pricing with PayPal for transactions under $10.)

 However, almost every processor these days has a smartphone card reader.
 Here are some options to consider: